EMDK/docs/edge/source/api/ProfileManager.md

 If profileFlag is set to GET and if the profile is present in the internal repository, it will be returned via data listener callback.

 **extraData** - ProfileConfig This can be used to provide data for processing action.
+This parameter is only supported for DataCapture profile features.

 **Returns:**